 - Pursue high-quality development.
-Make public investments a model of excellent design and function and explore having design standards that result in well-designed connected neighborhoods and built environments.
-Consistent application of clear standards will make the city more attractive for people who live here now and attract new residents. - Be strategic.
+Make public investments a model of excellent design and function and establish high-quality explore having design standards for private development that result in well-designed connected neighborhoods and built environments.
+Consistent application of clear standards will make the city more attractive for people who live here now and attract new residents.
+[Staff] [Magill: Delete entire first bullet point] - Be strategic.
 Strategically integrate public physical, economic, and social investments to leverage private investment and grants in order to create critical mass that supports enhanced choices in housing, transportation, and retail and services.
-This critical mass will then stimulate selfsustaining activities.
+This critical mass will then stimulate self-sustaining activities.